ardumont/prelude-packs/README.md

 ### Default pack needed

 If you want to use one of those packs, you need at minimum [install-packages-pack](https://github.com/ardumont/install-packages-pack).
-This one is in charge of setuping different repositories (marmalade, milkbox, elpa, etc...).
+This one is in charge of configuring different repositories (marmalade, melpa, melpa-stable, milkbox, elpa, etc...).

 Also, it installs a utility function `install-packs` to download packages from those repositories.
 This utility function is used throughout all the [referenced packs](#pack-list).